-When you're searching for a new job, a referral from someone who already works at a company can get your resume a closer look, and may even get you an interview.
+When you're searching for a new job, a referral from someone who already works at a company can get your resume a closer look, and may even help you get an interview.
+For employers, a referral program can be a way to source candidates who come recommended by a current employee.
+It’s a winning situation for all the parties that are involved.

-So, while you’re searching, look around to see if you have any contacts at the companies where you’d like to apply.
-If you do, then maybe your contact can help you get a job referral and get a benefit from the company in return for his or her effort.
+While you’re job searching, check to see if you have any contacts at the companies where you’d like to apply.
+If you do, then perhaps your contact can help you get a job referral and get a reward from the company in return for their effort.

 Benefits for Employers